S3-working-group/s3-practical-guide/docs/all.md

 ### Agreements

-_An **agreement** is an agreed upon guideline, process, protocol or policy designed to guide the flow of value._
+_An **agreement** is an agreed-upon guideline, process, protocol or policy designed to guide the flow of value._

 Shared guidelines about why, how and when to act, and what is specifically required, enable effective collaboration.